SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Enhanced-Crafting-Table.md

 ## How to use an Enhanced Crafting Table

-Place your items in the correct pattern in the Dispenser, then right click the Crafting Table.<br>
+Place your items in the correct pattern in the Dispenser, then right click the Crafting Table.

 If the recipe is correct, the crafted item will appear in the Dispenser (or the Output Chest next to it).